alexdevero/alex-devero-blog/__drafts__/draft--desctructuring-in-javascript.md

 When it comes to destructuring and objects, you can also define property which value you want extract using computed property name.
 For example, you can use value of a variable to specify property you are looking for.
 When you want to use computed property name you have to wrap it with square brackets.

 When you use computed property name you also have to specify a variable name.
-You do this in the same way as when you want to chang variable name.
+You do this in the same way as when you want to change variable name.
 First, you use the computed property in square brackets.
 After that, you add colons and specify the variable name.
 Later, you can use the variable name to access the extracted value.

 ```JavaScript
 // Declare variable and assign it a property name